How Does It Feel to Be a Problem? Book Summary - How Does It Feel to Be a Problem? Book explained in key points

 About the Author

-Moustafa Bayoumi is a prominent author and academic who focuses on issues of race, politics, and immigration in the United States.
-He is best known for his book "How Does It Feel to Be a Problem?" which explores the experiences of young Arab and Muslim Americans after the 9/11 attacks.
-Bayoumi's work has received critical acclaim for its incisive analysis and meticulous research.
-He has also written extensively for publications such as The Guardian and The Nation, further establishing his expertise in the field.
+Moustafa Bayoumi is an author and professor of English at Brooklyn College, City University of New York.
+He is best known for his book "How Does It Feel to Be a Problem?
+Being Young and Arab in America," which explores the experiences of young Arab Americans in the post-9/11 era.
+Bayoumi's work sheds light on issues of identity, discrimination, and belonging, and has received critical acclaim for its insightful and thought-provoking analysis.
+In addition to his book, Bayoumi has written for various publications, including The Guardian and The Nation.

 Categories with How Does It Feel to Be a Problem?